RenePotocnik/RecRoom-Shirt-Printer/README.md

+# About this release
+The repository you're currently viewing is an experimental version.\
+If you decide to download it and try it, join [this discord server](https://discord.gg/GuzwRMsyW8) and give feedback and report and problems you may experience.

+If you want the stable release, tested by hundreds or people, go to [this release](https://github.com/RenePotocnik/RecRoom-Shirt-Printer/tree/v1.0)

 # Shirt Printer

 This repository is for converting, encoding and importing a PNG image into a RecRoom invention (`Shirt Printer - Dorm`)